Frequently asked questions

 No. The SDK depends on browser-only APIs — MediaDevices, Worker, <canvas>, and the WebAssembly streaming compiler.
 Use the platform’s native biometric SDK on mobile.

-Why does my ClientSecret keep expiring?
+Why does my token keep expiring?

 Does the SDK work in an iframe?